 Convertible Laptop ( 2-1 Laptop)

-Personally, I feel that convertible laptops are the future.
-Because it is more portable and flexible than a traditional laptop or even a touch screen laptop.
-Although the life of convertible laptop hinges are low but still I would bet for a convertible laptop just for the kind of convenience it offers.back to menu ↑
+I feel that convertible laptops are the future because they are more portable and flexible than a traditional laptop or even a touch screen laptop.
+However, the life of convertible laptop hinges is low.
+I would still bet for a convertible laptop just for the kind of convenience it offers.back to menu ↑

-Lenovo used a specially designed laptop screen that is flexible enough to fold similar to what Samsung has done with Galaxy Fold.
-This technology is new to the market but I feel like foldable laptops will be common in the coming years.back to menu ↑
+Lenovo used a specially designed laptop screen that is flexible enough to fold, similar to what Samsung has done with Galaxy Fold.
+This technology is new to the market, but foldable laptops will be common in the coming years.back to menu ↑

 Gaming laptops are traditional laptops with very high configurations.
 Usually, gaming laptops come with a dedicated graphics card.
 The refresh rate of the screen is a minimum of 120 Hz.
-These laptops use high-end processors and that is why the price of gaming laptops is high.back to menu ↑
+These laptops use high-end processors, and that is why the price of gaming laptops are high.back to menu ↑

 What to look for when buying a laptop: Laptop Specs

 The features of laptops are limitless.
-It is really important that you should know what feature you can expect from a laptop against the budget that you have.
-If the feature sets do not fulfill your requirement then you may need to align your requirement with your budget to get a better configuration.
+You must know what quality you can expect from a computer against your budget.
+If the feature sets do not fulfill your requirement, you may need to align your requirement with your budget to get a better configuration.

-Here are the couple of features that you may look for when you go for buying the Best Laptop In India.back to menu ↑
+Here are a couple of features that you may look for when you buy the Best Laptop In India.back to menu ↑

 The processor is the heart of a laptop.
-Whatever instructions you are giving to a laptop are executed by the processor.
-So the processor plays the most important role.
-The first thing that you should look for while buying a laptop is the processor
+Whatever instructions you are giving to a computer are executed by the processor.
+So the processor plays the most crucial role.
+The first thing that you should look for while buying a laptop is the processor.

 Both Intel and AMD have processors from a very low end to very high-end performance.
-So it is critical for us to know what variant of Intel or AMD processor you are buying so that your laptops can give you optimum performance.
+So we must know what variant of Intel or AMD processor you are buying so that your laptops can give you optimum performance.